-Each dish will feature a new nugget to chew on and fuel your digital cravings.
+Each dish features a new nugget to chew on and fuel your digital cravings.
 This month's edition discusses HP® Indigo digital printing.
 This dish feeds you with education on how the 3-star rating system works and the evaluation criteria is determined, and also provides tips to guide you in selecting the optimal star-rated paper for your next print job.

 1. HP Indigo Star Rating System

 HP Indigo has established a simple 3-star rating system to determine how well individual digital substrates (both treated and untreated) perform on the Indigo press.
 A substrate is first tested at the Rochester Institute of Technology (RIT) to certify how well the Indigo liquid ink adheres, which is very important in Indigo printing, since the ink is polymer-based, it has a tendency to bind poorly into paper fibers without some sort of treatment either added to the surface or incorporated into the sheet itself.
 Accent® Opaque has been rigorously tested at RIT and maintains a premium portfolio ofIndigo treated papers with both 3- and 2-star rated certifications.

 To determine what star certification a substrate receives depends on how well it performs in the following 3 categories: runnability, compatibility and ink fixing (aka adhesion).

 3-Star (Best): Liquid ink adhesion is 90% or greater, uses few print cleaners, and causes no paper jams and low scuff in converting processes.